Our History and what we stand for

 ADHD Support Harrow was founded in 1996 by a small group of parents, at the suggestion of a local Child and Adolescent Mental Health Services (CAMHS) consultant.
 In 1999 the group became a registered charity and in 2002 moved to premises and began delivering services to meet increasing demand from parents of children with ADHD.

 We widened our objectives in 2010 and took over the support work of the former Harrow branch of the National Autistic Society to become ADHD & Autism Support Harrow, now Centre for ADHD & Autism Support.
-The aim of the merged charity is to allow parents, carers and individuals with ADHD and/or on the autism spectrum to benefit from the significant overlaps in need between the two conditions by bringing a range of expertise and experience under one umbrella.
+The aim of the merged charity is to allow parents, carers and individuals with a diagnosis of ADHD and/or autism to benefit from the significant overlaps in need between the two conditions by bringing a range of expertise and experience under one umbrella.
 Our organisation provides a range of services to support both conditions.

-To support, educate and empower individuals with ADHD and/or on the autism spectrum, their families and the community.
+To support, educate and empower individuals with a diagnosis of ADHD and/or autism, their families and the community.